American Board of Obstetrics and Gynecology

-The American Board of Obstetrics and Gynecology (abbreviated ABOG) is a non-profit organization that provides board certification for practicing obstetricians and gynecologists in the United States and Canada.
+The American Board of Obstetrics and Gynecology (ABOG) is a non-profit organization that provides board certification for practicing obstetricians and gynecologists in the United States and Canada.
 It was founded in 1927, incorporated in 1930, and is based in Dallas, Texas.
 It is one of 24 medical boards recognized by the American Board of Medical Specialties.
 ABOG's mission is to define the standards, certify obstetricians and gynecologists, and facilitate continuous learning to advance knowledge, practice, and professionalism in women's health.

 History

-ABOG moved from Seattle, Washington to Dallas, Texas in the 1990s, where it purchased a permanent office building.
+ABOG moved from Seattle, Washington, to Dallas, Texas, in the 1990s, where it purchased a permanent office building.
 It was one of the first medical certification boards to move its oral certifying exams from hotels to a professional testing center.

-The board was the center of controversy in 2013 when it issued a directive requiring its certified OB GYNs to not treat male patients in order to retain their certification.
+The board was the center of controversy in 2013 when it issued a directive requiring its certified OB-GYNs to not treat male patients in order to retain their certification.
 This directive allowed OB GYNs to treat men only in a small number of situations, such as if the man was involved in "active government service" or was undergoing a fertility evaluation.
 The board partially reversed its decision in response to criticism later that year, and the following January, it eliminated restrictions on its diplomates' abilities to treat men.

 In 2014, the first female board president, Deborah A. Driscoll, was elected.
 She served until 2018 and was followed as president by Andrew J. Satin.